iOS app · Denver, Colorado

 One tap submits to Denver 311 under your PocketGov account.
 Track the case in your History tab.

 Denver has bike lanes.
-Drivers park in them.
-Denver's 311 system accepts parking reports, but the mobile flow is cumbersome — enough friction that most obstructions never get reported.
-This app is a single-purpose tool that turns the same report into a thirty-second civic action.
+Drivers park in them, and shared scooters get left across sidewalks and ramps.
+Both Denver 311 and Veo accept reports, but the flows are cumbersome — enough friction that most obstructions never get reported.
+This app makes the whole thing quick and easy: a fast way to improve the city around you, one thirty-second report at a time.

-Not affiliated with, endorsed by, or operated by the City and County of Denver.
-Uses Denver's public PocketGov 311 API.
+Not affiliated with, endorsed by, or operated by the City and County of Denver, or by Veo.
+Car reports use Denver's public PocketGov 311 API; scooter reports use Veo's public support-request form.

 You take a photo.
 On-device machine learning reads the license plate and identifies the vehicle, while the device's location is reverse-geocoded to a street address.
 You confirm the details, then the app posts a parking report to Denver 311 through the PocketGov API.